How the Onboard Computer Systems of Airplanes Work

 For example, the autopilot can be adjusted to keep the aircraft in a flat position.
 When the pilot moves the flight control, this is converted into electronic signals that are interpreted by the flight control computer (FCC) to set the actuators that move the flight control surfaces.
 In this case, the computer operates the primary flight control surface to control the trajectory of the modern aircraft, whether manned or unmanned, providing fine control and stability.

-Modern flight systems include both advanced autopilot systems and traditional flight control interfaces where a computer controls flight controls surfaces such as rudders, ailerons and elevators to control flight movements (see Figure 2).
-Flight data from the computer on board an aircraft is analyzed by the pilot, along with input from the state of the aircraft, environmental factors and wind to manoeuvre the aircraft.
+Modern flight systems include both advanced autopilot systems and traditional flight control interfaces where a computer controls flight controls surfaces such as rudders, ailerons, and elevators to control flight movements.
+Flight data from the computer on board an aircraft is analyzed by the pilot, along with input from the state of the aircraft, environmental factors, and wind to maneuver the aircraft.

 The input made by the pilot during the flight is captured by sensors and linked to the flight control computer.
 This link is made using custom connectors and complex wire assemblies.
 These products are sourced by aero space companies to be of the highest quality to ensure that the plane’s computer works accurately and efficiently.
 Coming back to the system, the flight control is connected to actuators such as servos and motors that operate flight control indicators that provide the pilot with information and warnings about aircraft performance and the condition of the aircraft system.
 The flying wire system has various sensors that supply data to the computer and the computer in turn evaluates and analyzes it.